 As appropriate, a business license as required by the local jurisdiction where the business is located.

-Certificate (specify): N/A Other Standard (specify): Welfare and Institutions Code Section 4648.3
+Welfare and Institutions Code Section 4648.3

 Regional centers, through the vendorization process, verify providers meet requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and service design.